Ellington passes for 3 TDs in Georgia State’s win over Army

 The Black Knights answered on the ensuing drive.
 Standing fourth-and-goal at the 2, coach Jeff Monken called timeout to set up a quick-snap handoff to McCoy, who dove over the goal line unscathed and rolled out of a somersault to make it 7-all.

-Both teams lost a fumble on their next possessions, Georgia State at the Army 3 and the Black Knights at the Army 46.
-Cole Christiansen recovered for Army after a bobbled shotgun snap.
-Victor Heyward jarred the ball out for Georgia State, and Remy Lazarus fell on the ball.

-Three plays later, Pinckey beat Bourdeau again for a 12-yard score, winning on a high pass in the end zone.
-McCoy followed on Army’s next possession with a TD, making it 14-all with a hard push through three defenders on an 8-yard run.
+Midway through the second, Pinckey again beat Bourdeau, this time for a 12-yard score when he won on a high pass in the end zone.
+McCoy followed on Army’s next possession with a TD, pushing hard through three defenders on an 8-yard run.

+But Georgia State forced a critical punt early in the fourth to give the ball back to the offense and set up the last score.

+“They were playing small-ball to limit our possessions,” Panthers coach Shawn Elliott said.
+“For us to have a stop was really all we needed.
+I felt we were so comfortable offensively that we felt if we could just get that stop, get that extra possession, we could put the heat back on ’em.
+And that’s exactly what happened.”

 THE TAKEAWAY

 Army: The Black Knights looked sharp offensively at times and converted two fourth downs on their final drive, but the effort wasn’t enough as the defense couldn’t stop Georgia State on consecutive scoring drives in the second half.
+Monken was disappointed with the blocking on the offense’s final possession.

+“We didn’t sustain blocks, and we ran the ball,” Monken said.
+“And we didn’t gain enough yardage when we did run the ball.
+We just need to put ourselves in a more manageable position.
+That’s about it.
+I’m just disappointed.”

 Georgia State: The defense, which began the game ranked 122th nationally in scoring, held Army when it mattered most.
-With Hopkins heaving the ball to the right side from the 28, White jumped for the pick and returned the ball 27 yards to ice the game.
+With Hopkins heaving the ball to the right side from the 28, White jumped for the pick and returned it 27 yards to ice the game.
+Trajan Stephens-McQueen set a school record with 20 tackles, 10 of them solo.

 INJURIES